 Health Related Questions

 - I have had cancer.
 Can I donate?

-- There is a 3-year waiting period after completing treatment for internal cancers, except lymphoma, leukemia and melanoma, which are permanent deferrals.
+- There is a 3-year waiting period after completing treatment for melanoma and internal cancers, except lymphoma and leukemia, which are permanent deferrals.
 Minor external skin cancers such as basal or squamous cell you are eligible to donate 2 weeks after the cancer is removed.